Liver Cells Laboratory

-We collaborate with and provide cells to a growing list of research groups at Karolinska Institutet, Uppsala University, AstraZeneca the US, Germany and Israel.
+We collaborate with and provide cells to a growing list of research groups at Karolinska Institutet, Uppsala University, AstraZeneca as well as research groups in Germany and Israel.

 While our service focus on providing primary hepatocytes in suspension or plated on culture plates or flasks, other cell types from the liver can also be provided.
 In addition, we offer education of staff and scientists in isolation technique and the handling and culture of the cells we provide.
 We also offer advice on experimental design and troubleshooting problems that may occur.